 The human foot has 26 bones, 33 joints and over 100 tendons, muscles and ligaments.
 With so many working parts, this intricate and highly developed structure needs preventive care to carry our weight throughout life with stability and balance.

-Our podiatrists are tertiary qualified with years of study focused only on this single area of the body, which includes the foot, ankle and lower leg.
+Our podiatrists in Adelaide, Stirling and Mount Barker, are tertiary qualified with years of study focused only on this single area of the body, which includes the foot, ankle and lower leg.
 Many people will only visit podiatrists once the pain in their feet has become a problem, and many of these problems may have been avoided with preventive treatment.

 Untreated foot problems make you feel weary, sore and uncomfortable in general.
 You may find yourself avoiding physical activities that exacerbate the problem, perhaps without even realising it.
 Or you may think you won’t be able to return to activities such as sports or hiking because of foot pain.